jjerome00/pac-man-light/README.md

 ## Real world stuff

-I have an aquarium with a light that is attached to a motion control.
+I have a motion control switch that controls power to this device.
 When someone walks by the light turns on for ~5 minutes.
-I attached this light to the same system.

-I used an Ardiuno Nano, which hover around $5 - $8 dollars I soldered my wires, somtimes poorly
+I used an Ardiuno Nano, which hover around $5 - $8 dollars, and a few low voltage wires.

-The physically button can still work with this setup, but there isn't much use for it.
-I may add a physical switch at some point so that I can turn off the light if it's plugged in.